Skhmt/ktcounter/README.md

 - [ ] Selectable color theme
 - [ ] Figure out a better color theme
-- [ ] Add secondaries dependent on faction selection
+- [ ] Limit secondaries dependent on faction selection
+- [ ] Limit total primary vp to 6 per turn
+- [ ] Automatically gain CP when you advance the turn (probably not)
 - [ ] Output a log / show all previous games
 - [ ] Save the time stamp of the game
 - [ ] Add Command point tracking of ploys used